 - Call your American auto insurer.
 You must notify them of the vehicle theft.
 Remember though, your Mexican insurer will be the party processing the theft claim.

 Reporting vehicle theft in Mexico seems like a big hassle, no matter how easy the authorities try to make it.
 Therefore, to reduce the risk of theft, do everything you can to prevent vehicle theft in the first place.

-Keep your doors locked, arm your security systems and hide important valuables you leave in the car.
+Do not leave your car running and unattended, keep your doors locked, arm your security systems and do not leave valuables or electronics in the car.
+Do not leave personal documents in the vehicle, like your passport, vehicle importation documents, Mexico Insurance policy, keep those with you.
 You can even buy extra protective items, like steering wheel bars, to protect your car even further.
 Never leave the vehicle alone in an unsafe area.
 The more precautions you take, the better you might be able to prevent vehicle theft during your trip to Mexico.

 Also Read: Road Trips in Baja.
 Are they Safe?